-If the debtor appeals against the judgment, Section 719 of the Code of Civil Procedure provides that the court may, upon request of the debtor, inter alia, order that enforcement be temporarily suspended with or without the provision of security.
-The decision is at the discretion of the court; if the court orders the suspension of enforcement, in most cases the suspension is only granted subject to the provision of security by the debtor.
+If the debtor appeals against the judgment, Section 719 of the Code of Civil Procedure provides that the court may, upon request of the debtor, inter alia, order that enforcement is temporarily suspended with or without the provision of security.
+The decision is at the discretion of the court; if the court orders the suspension of enforcement, in most cases, it is only granted subject to the provision of security by the debtor.

-Legal remedies against the execution itself are limited and restricted to those provided for in Sections 766, 767 and 771 of the Code of Civil Procedure.
-Each individual remedy is limited to a specific, legally standardised constellation.
+Legal remedies against the execution are limited and restricted to those provided for in Sections 766, 767 and 771 of the Code of Civil Procedure.
+Each remedy is limited to a specific, legally standardised constellation.
 These are as follows.

-- Proceedings under Section 766 of the Code of Civil Procedure (Vollstreckungserinnerung) can be initiated by the creditor and the debtor as well as by a third party.
-This remedy allows the parties to assert procedural errors of the enforcement body and are reduced to formal aspects. - Only the debtor can initiate the proceedings under Section 767 of the Code of Civil Procedure (Vollstreckungsabwehrklage).
-The purpose of this procedure is to eliminate the enforceability of the title due to changed substantive grounds.
-With the enforcement defence action the debtor can assert a legal objection that destroys or inhibits the right to the claim titled in the judgment if that objection arose after the conclusion of the oral proceedings. - The procedure under Section 771 of the Code of Civil Procedure (Drittwiderspruchsklage) allows a person not previously involved in the court proceedings (a third party) to object to the enforcement with the argument that the attached property does not belong to the debtor but to him or her (the third party).
+Proceedings under Section 766 of the Code of Civil Procedure (Vollstreckungserinnerung) can be initiated by the creditor, the debtor, and a third party.
+This remedy allows the parties to assert procedural errors of the enforcement body and is reduced to formal aspects.

+Only the debtor can initiate the proceedings under Section 767 of the Code of Civil Procedure (Vollstreckungsabwehrklage).
+This procedure aims to eliminate the enforceability of the title due to changed substantive grounds.
+With the enforcement defence action, the debtor can assert a legal objection that destroys or inhibits the right to the claim titled in the judgment if that objection arose after the conclusion of the oral proceedings.
+The procedure under Section 771 of the Code of Civil Procedure (Drittwiderspruchsklage) allows a person not previously involved in the court proceedings (a third party) to object to the enforcement with the argument that the attached property does not belong to the debtor but to them (the third party).